Ohuede

 Ohuede (c.
-1054) was a ruler of Igodomigodo (the pre-imperial Kingdom of Benin) who served briefly as the twenty-seventh Ogiso ('King') following his selection by the Edionnisen ('Great Nobles') around 1110 AD.
+1054) was a ruler of Igodomigodo (the pre-imperial Kingdom of Benin) who served briefly as the twenty-seventh Ogiso ('King') and first ruler of the Ohuede dynasty following his selection by the Edionnisen ('Great Nobles') around 1110 AD.
 His reign emphasised agricultural stability and support for domestic craftsmen, establishing plots known as Ugbo Owinna ('guildworkers' farms') to provide land for guild members.
 He sought to reduce future succession disputes by reaffirming the kingdom's primogeniture rule.
 Ohuede also proposed extending succession rules to allow female inheritance in exceptional circumstances, a controversial measure that met resistance from the Senior Nobles.
 Ohuede died around 1112 AD after a reign of about two years; his only surviving son, Idugioduwa, succeeded him as Ogiso Oduwa (c.
 1112).

 Background and ascension

 Ohuede was born around 1054 (Note: Ohuede was about 56 years old when he became Ogiso in 1110.
 Subtracting 56 from 1110 gives an approximate birth year of 1054.) in Ihinmwirin, a region within Igodomigodo (modern-day Benin Kingdom).
 (Note: The Kingdom of Benin no longer exists as a governing entity, but the Oba of Benin still rules a tribal kingdom and holds an advisory role in the government of Benin City, Nigeria.)
 He was chosen by the Edionnisen after they traced the line of succession back to Oboite of Ihinmwirin; Oboite is recorded as "Oriagba's son, and younger brother of Ogiso Odoligie", and Ogiso Ehenneden died without a surviving son or brother.
 At 56 years old, Ohuede was a Senior Noble in the Royal Council representing Ihinmwirin, and his advanced age, noble status, and ancestral link to Ogiso Oriagba all contributed to his selection—though questions persisted regarding the legitimacy of his claim.
 Ohuede declined to associate his reign with the broader Oriagba lineage, preferring instead to distinguish his rule from that of earlier relatives within the kinship group.
 His decision to promote his personal name as the foundation of a new house eventually led to the recognition of what became known as the Ohuede dynasty.

 The Ughoron ('men of heaven's gate'), royal bards of the kingdom, recorded his ascension with the following verse: